hafizrauf/dc_data-integration/README.md

 * [SBERT](https://www.sbert.net/docs/hugging_face.html)
 * [FastText](https://fasttext.cc/docs/en/crawl-vectors.html)

 #### For original implementations please see the links given above.
-The original license terms apply and a copy of the original license files included in the respective folder of embeddings techniques or deep clustering algorithms.

 **Special thanks** to the authors (of all deep clustering and embedding approaches mentioned above) for providing their implementations publically.